 For the pharmaceutical industry, hyaluronic acid is used primarily for ophthalmic surgery, orthopedic injections, wound dressings, and drug delivery systems.
 Medical-grade HA is subjected to very strict purity and molecular weight distribution requirements, generally needing to comply with pharmacopeial criteria and low endotoxin levels.
 Each application may have different molecular weight requirements.
 This article provides a detailed introduction: Medical-Grade Hyaluronic Acid: From Ophthalmic to Multidisciplinary Therapeutic Agent

-Cosmetic Grade HA
+Cosmetic Grade Sodium Hyaluronate

 The cosmetics industry utilizes hyaluronic acid due to its moisturizing and anti-aging effects.
 It is found in creams, serums, and injectable fillers.
 Cosmetics-grade sodium hyaluronate typically varies in molecular weight to provide a balance between skin permeability and moisturization.
 Lower molecular weights can penetrate deeper into the skin, enhancing internal moisturizing effects.
 Higher molecular weights form a protective layer on the skin’s surface to lock in moisture.